 You can click the Save Record button to save the change or click Cancel to return to the overview.

-If you look carefully at the previous screenshots you see that the record name (example.net.) ends with a full stop.
-The trailing dot has a similar meaning to the full stop in a sentence: it indicates that the record ends at the full stop.
+If you look carefully at the previous images you see that the record name (example.net.) ends with a full stop.
+The trailing dot has a similar meaning to the full stop in a sentence: it indicates where the record ends.
 In DNS terms, the name is “fully qualified”.

 Confusingly, in cPanel’s Zone Editor the trailing dot is only shown in the Name column, and not in the Record column.
 This looks wrong, in particular when a record’s value points to an external domain.
-In the below example we are changing the MX record for example.net. so that it points to st2.mx.email-filter.net. (which is our spam filter).
-The destination should have a trailing dot but cPanel is not having it – the error message is telling us the name should not end with a full stop.
+In the below example I am changing the MX record for example.net. so that it points to st2.mx.email-filter.net. (which is our spam filter).
+The destination should have a trailing dot but cPanel is not having it – the error message says that the name should not end with a full stop.

 As any domain name in the record column should always be a fully qualified name the Zone Editor automatically adds the trailing dot in the background.
 Similarly, cPanel automatically adds the trailing dot if you add a record for your domain name and forget the full stop.
 In other words, the Zone Editor helps prevent common “trailing dot issues”.

-You can add a new DNS record by clicking on the blue Add Record button.
-In the below example we are adding a TXT record for the domain _acme-challenge.example.net.:
+You can add a new DNS record via the blue Add Record button.
+In the below example I am adding a TXT record for the domain _acme-challenge.example.net.:

 Image: adding a TXT record.